ylu4/ATMS-597-Project-4-Wx-Prediction/README.md

 # Methodology:

 These notebooks include creation and evaluation of multiple linear regression (LR) and random forest (RF) models.
 Simple versions of each model are created and tested followed by a version with greater complexity.
 The simple version of each model includes only one predictor: daily GFS maximum/minimum values.
-The simple models exhibit satisfactory performance which is improved once more predictors are added.
+The simple models exhibit satisfactory performance which is improved once more predictors are added. \

 The more complex version of each model includes all available predictors except for DWPC100 (which turned out to contain bad data).
-In some cases, the observed rainfall variable is not used as a predictor in order to increase the amount of data available for training (rainfall observations were missing on many days, resulting in lost information for other variables).
+In some cases, the observed rainfall variable is not used as a predictor in order to increase the amount of data available for training (rainfall observations were missing on many days, resulting in lost information for other variables). \

+All rows with missing values were dropped from the input data before passing to each model.

 ## Predictors:
 As mentioned previously, daily GFS maximum/minimum values are used as predictors.
 In the higher-complexity setup, 3-hourly GFS output is used.
 These data are aggregated to daily means before they are passed to either model.
 The predictors used for both models are summarized below.